 Kenzie’s Gift ability to support our tamariki and their whānau through serious illness or grief is only made possible by the wonderful support of donors, sponsors and supporters.
 If your school would like to fundraise for Kenzie’s Gift to help us ensure young Kiwis affected by serious illness or grief get the right support at the right time, click the button below.

-Cancer affects us all in some way, perhaps a diagnosis within our immediate family, a relative or friend and of course there is so much information to read, watch and to listen to about this disease.
+Cancer affects us all in some way, perhaps a diagnosis within our immediate family, a relative or friend.
+There's so much information to read, watch and to listen to about this disease.

-Talking about cancer to your class can help clarify their thoughts, alleviate fears and misconceptions and this is especially important when a student in your class has been personally affected by cancer, either through their own diagnosis or that of a sibling or parent.
+Talking about cancer to your class can help clarify their thoughts and alleviate fears and misconceptions.
+This is especially important when a student in your class has been personally affected by cancer, either through their own diagnosis or that of a sibling or parent.

 We can offer some general tips which may help in preparing a cancer talk for your pupils.
-If you have a student with cancer in your class, perhaps invite him or her to help with your preparation.
+If you have a student with cancer in your class, perhaps invite them to help with your preparation.
 This will offer the student reassurance through familiarity with the content of the talk and may also encourage other pupils to speak more openly about cancer.

-Downloadable Resource Sheets for talking to your class about cancer: https://www.macmillan.org.uk/information-and-support/resources-and-publications/information-for-teachers-and-schools/teaching-about-cancer
+Downloadable resource sheets for talking to your class about cancer: www.macmillan.org.uk/GetInvolved/Schools/Teachingaboutcancer

 Also, visit our Parents' section to read information about cancer specifics, for example child cancer types, treatments, tests, side effects and more.